bumble-tech/bumble-doc-gen/docs/4.pluginSystem/index.rst

 If you decide to add a new plugin, there are a few things you need to do:

-*  Implement an interface that matches one of the available plugin interfaces
+*  Implement events handling in plugin class
 *  Add plugin to configuration `ConfigurationInterface::getPlugins\(\) </docs/4.pluginSystem/_Classes/ConfigurationInterface.rst#mgetplugins>`_:

 .. code-block:: php